ChrisMavrommatis/ocmp/docs/pages/google-tag-manager-guides/tag-manager-intro.md

 ### Note 1
 {: #note-1 .text-delta }

-Publishing is the act of apllying the changes to you container.
+Publishing is the act of applying the changes to your container.
 This is covered in [Basic Tag Manager Setup]({% link pages/google-tag-manager-guides/basic-tag-manager-setup.md %})

 ### Note 2
 {: #note-2 .text-delta }